Skip to main content

 Body Ideals and Body Image Across Development

 These studies examine body image and body size ideals in children and young people.
-For instance: sociocultural pressures drive disordered eating attitudes from an early age.
+For instance: sociocultural pressures drive disordered eating attitudes from an early age and playing with ultra-thin fashion dolls may drive preferences for thinner bodies in young girls.